 ITU-T activities on architecture of 5G protocol

-Session C Panel and discussion
+Session C Panel

 The goal of the panel is to develop the debate on the evolution of the Internet stack and possible areas for standards convergence.